Justin-Sawyer/recipeas-and-greens/README.md

 		4) Upon loading the website, I would like to be presented with the most recently added recipes.
 I want these recipes to be shown with images, in order to whet my appetite.

-		5) I want the possibility to both search for recipes but also to simply view recipes bsed on their category or level of difficulty via a simple click of buttons.
+		5) I want the possibility to both search for recipes and also to simply view recipes based on their category or level of difficulty via a simple click of buttons.
 Thus, on the loading page (but not within the navigation) I want to see buttons listing (for example) "Quick and Easy", "Challenging" or "Difficult".
 On pressing these links, I want to be presented with the most recently uploaded recipes within these criteria.
-Conversly, if I press the button "Category", I want to be taken to a generic page that list (with images overlaid by the category name) each category.
+Conversely, if I press the button "Category", I want to be taken to a generic page that lists (with images overlaid by the category name) each category.
 Upon clicking these images, I then want to be taken to a page showing the most recently uploaded recipes within that category.

 		6) I want to be encouraged to join the community and thus enter my own recipes for the community to use and enjoy.
-Although there might not be monetary incentives for joining the community, I would like to to be made clear that there are indeed advantages to joining, such as the possibility to mark recipes as personal favourites.
+Although there might not be monetary incentives for joining the community, I would it like to to be made clear that there are indeed advantages to joining, such as the possibility of marking recipes as personal favourites.
 I want this functionality so that I do not have to keep scrolling through a potentially endless list of recipes before finding the recipe I enjoyed preparing (and eating!) last week, last month or last year.

 		7) If I decide to join the community, I would like to be able to create my Account.
 I want the account to be simple, and simple to modify.
 My Account should not overwhelm me, but should rather contain simple entries for my (first and last) name, a username that I choose, my email address and perhaps a photo of me.
 While the photo is not obligatory, I understand that having a functioning Account means that including my name, username and email are required for building my personal database of recipes.

 		8) If I decide to join the community, I want my list of favourite recipes to be built automatically, by a simple press on an icon such as a "+" or a "heart".
-I then want these favourited or loved recipes to appear both within my account details, but more importantly, directly from the home page of the website.
+I then want these "favourited" or loved recipes to appear both within my account details, but more importantly, directly from the home page of the website.
 In other words, I do not want to have to access my Account page before being able to access my favourite recipes.

 		9) I want the website to remember me.
 Once logged in, I want to stay logged in, unless I choose to log out.